Retirement plan consolidation considerations

 Perhaps you feel limited by your workplace plan’s investment choices and are willing to pay potentially higher fees in exchange for more investment options.
 Most IRAs have a wider variety of choices than a workplace plan.

 Maybe you want some of your retirement savings to be independent of your employer.
-You can invest in an IRA through financial services groups, like Lincoln Financial, or through a bank.
+You can invest in an IRA through financial services groups, such as Lincoln Financial, or through a bank.

 Potentially greater access to your money

-You may take a distribution from your IRA at anytime for any reason.
-Distributions are subject to normal income tax and potentially a 10% penalty tax prior unless certain conditions apply.
-The IRS permits IRA account owners to withdraw their funds penalty-free under certain circumstances, such as qualified education expenses or a first-time home purchase.
+You may take a distribution from your IRA at any time for any reason.
+Distributions are subject to normal income tax and, in some cases, a 10% penalty tax if they're made before you reach age 59½ unless certain conditions apply.
+The IRS permits IRA account owners to withdraw their funds penalty-free under certain circumstances, such as for qualified education expenses or a first-time home purchase.
 Standard income taxes still apply to these types of withdrawals.